UTSCCSCC01/finalprojects22-ebeauty/backend/README.md

 ## explanation
 It's a bit hard to explain things I've done and it's pretty late right now, so I'll just go briefly.

-currently, I've implement the authorization part with creating schema of provider, and I've linked it to the "goal"
+currently, I've implement the authorization part with creating schema of provider, and another schema of post that's under provider

 ### create provider
 so what we should do first, is to create a provider in url: localhost:5000/api/providers and with raw json body like: